Importance of Being Earnest Characters | Major and Minor | Oscar Wilde

 He wants to marry Gwendoline but Lady Bracknell rejects him while saying that “produce at any rate one parent, of either sex” if he wants to marry her daughter.
 However, after knowing that he is in possession of a good fortune, she accepts him.
 He is also a bit witty person.
 As compared to Algernon, he is a sober kind of person.
 Oscar Wilde has put these two characters in juxtaposition to each other.

 He also belongs to a wealthy class.
-He is fashionable and living a bachelorhood life.
-Algernon is wittier and humorous that Jack but takes less responsibility than him.
+He is fashionable and living a bachelor life.
+Algernon is wittier than Jack but takes less responsibility than him.
 He does not care about his overdue bills.
 Oscar Wilde has illustrated him to show the irresponsible behavior of Victorian society.
 The dramatist has covered every generation of Victorian society.
 Lady Bracknell presents old generation, Gwendoline young female generation, whereas Jack is the representative of a young male generation.
 He is revealed in the play through Jack’s dialogues.
 For instance, Jack says, he is always overdressed.
-He loves music but does know its ABC.
+He loves music but does not know its ABC.
 Most of the paradoxical statements are uttered from his mouth.
 Oscar Wilde has provided him witty dialogues.
 Moreover, he does not like his relative especially Aunt Augusta.
 He does not care if someone makes cynical remarks against his relatives.

 Characters in “The Importance of Being Earnest” has their own escaping techniques.
 Algernon has his own method.
 He has created an imaginary character “Bunbury”.
 Whenever Lady Bracknell calls him, he goes away from her with the excuse that he is going to meet his friend “Bunbury”.
 Algernon has a habit of “Excessive Eating”.